Nettleden with Potten End Parish Council Burial Ground is located at the junction of Hempstead Lane and Pouchen End Lane.

 Can you give some idea of the costs involved?

 The Parish Council charges fees for the right to a plot, for the right to be buried or interred, and in the case of a burial for the right to erect a headstone.
-There will be additional fees for the grave digger, stone mason’s fees and for interments of ashes for the lifting and replacing of the stone plaques.
+There are additional fees for the grave digger, stone mason’s fees and with interments of ashes for the lifting and replacing of the stone plaques.
+A typical schedule of costs is available but these are subject to change depending on specific circumstances.

 Are there restrictions as to what I can have written on the plaques or gravestones?